nnnkit/all-docs-blogs/docs/react/component.md

 A component is a function so it can accept parameter.
 So you can pass parameter to your component like `Hello({name: "Arya"})`.
 To make it resemble like HTML in JSX we write like `<Hello name="Arya" />`.
 You can pass multiple parameter.
 In react all these parameter is called **props**.

+> Props are read only.
+You can't update the props you can only read the value of props.

 ```jsx
 function hello({ name }) {
   return <h1>Hello {name}</h1>;